BuildForSDGCohort2/Ecargo/README.md

 <b>Usage</b></br>

-URL for deploment is below
+URL for deployment is below
 E-cargo > http://e-cargorun.studiosasi.com/ </br>

 <b>Contributing</b></br>

-I this project sounds interesing to you and you'd like to contribute; with UI, API or Funds, thanks!
+If this project sounds interesing to you and you'd like to contribute; with UI, API or Funds, thanks!
 First, email the Team Lead: akromondr@gmail.com